Working capital loans

 A developer needed fast bridge capital while waiting for longer-term financing to be finalized and could not afford deal slippage.

-Outcome: Bridge execution preserved the transaction timeline and later transitioned into longer-term commercial real estate debt.
+Structure objective: Preserve the transaction timeline while maintaining a documented exit into sale proceeds or longer-term commercial real estate debt.

 FAQ

 That depends on the product.
-MCAs and some working-capital structures can move inside days.
+Working capital loans and some short-term structures can move inside days.
 SBA and more documentation-heavy files usually take longer.

 No. In many cases the better starting point is the use of proceeds, timeline, and repayment tolerance rather than the product name.